polkadot-fellows/RFCs/text/0166-snowbridge-emergency-pause-pallet.md

 Neither fits Snowbridge:

-* **Blast radius is wrong.** `pallet-safe-mode` installs a chain-wide `BaseCallFilter`.
+* **Blast radius is different.** `pallet-safe-mode` installs a chain-wide `BaseCallFilter`.
 On BridgeHub that would freeze Kusama-side bridging, identity, governance proxies, etc., not just Snowbridge.
 * **No outbound side-effects.** Safe-mode is a passive filter.
 It cannot emit the XCM to AssetHub that halts `snowbridgeSystemFrontend`, and it cannot queue the outbound governance command that flips the Ethereum Gateway's operating mode.
-* **Wrong release semantics.** Safe-mode's `EnterDuration` is days-scale, with auto-resume as the normal exit path.
-For a multi-million-TVL bridge, auto-resuming under an active attack is more dangerous than staying paused; the duration must be a long backstop, not the expected exit.
+* **Different resume semantics.** Safe-mode's exit model is auto-resume on expiry.
+For Snowbridge, deliberate Fellowship resolution is the expected exit, and the timeout is a quorum-failure backstop that should rarely fire, because auto-resuming under an active attack is more dangerous than staying paused.
-* **`pallet-tx-pause` requires Fellowship origin** for trigger and has no Currency coupling for a deposit.
+* **`pallet-tx-pause` is a privileged-origin gate with no currency support.** Its `pause` call is guarded by a configured `PauseOrigin` (a privileged origin such as Fellowship or root), not a permissionless signed caller, and its `Config` has no `Currency`/`ReservableCurrency` type, so there isn't an easy way to attach the slashable deposit that makes a permissionless trigger safe.

-What's needed: a Snowbridge-specific halt with a permissionless economic trigger that executes the different halting mechanisms, a longer halt window, and Fellowship-driven genuine/malicious classification.
+Snowbridge requires a more specific implementation: a halt with a permissionless economic trigger that executes the different halting mechanisms, a longer halt window, and Fellowship-driven genuine/malicious classification.

 ## Stakeholders